BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **2. Updated all CPUPM files**: with full dual CPU supports.

+**3. LAN driver default to IntelMausi.kext**.
+Dual port driver (AppleIntelE1000e.kext) may cause NVME booting issue in some configuration.

 **Pre/Post-install**:

 Pre-Install: You must add your own Serial # & Board Info.
 I have removed the anonymous # for safety reason.